The AI Video Landscape — 2026

 Need real-time interactive avatars? → Runway Characters (GWM-1)

-Need multi-shot narrative? → Seedance 2.0 Pro
+Need multi-shot narrative? → Seedance 2.0 Pro (if accessible) or Luma Ray 3.14

 Need massive distribution? → Grok Imagine (500M+ X users)